wix-incubator/erb/wix-express-error-capture/README.md

  of the error event, allowing listening parties to handle the error.

+## usage
+This module relies on wix-domain and introduces two middleware that have to be registerd in the right order -

+* asyncErrorMiddleware - has to be registered right after wix-domain
+* syncErrorMiddleware - has to be registered last in the handler chain (including routes)

 ### Async Errors

 To listen for errors in async flows, register the ```asyncErrorMiddleware``` right after the ```wix-domain``` middlware